emicervantes/FashionDataProject/README.md

 **Applying Our Model to Front End Web Development**

+We created a site using Streamlit where we were able to create areas for the consumer to input their particular measurements that would put our model to work.

 **Citation**
 1. Misra, Rishabh, Mengting Wan, and Julian McAuley.
 "Decomposing fit semantics for product size recommendation in metric spaces."
 In Proceedings of the 12th ACM Conference on Recommender Systems, pp. 422-426.
 2018.